greenboxal/doggohub/doc/university/glossary/README.md

 ### Virtual Private Cloud (VPC)

 An on demand configurable pool of shared computing resources allocated within a public cloud environment, providing some isolation between the different users using the resources.
-GitLab users need to create a new Amazon VPC in order to [setup High Availability](https://docs.gitlab.com/ce/university/high-availability/aws/).
+DoggoHub users need to create a new Amazon VPC in order to [setup High Availability](https://docs.doggohub.com/ce/university/high-availability/aws/).

 ### Virtual private server (VPS)